 Use of components, especially I/O controllers, that are designed for the high efficiency requirements of mobile computing.
 Including, but not limited to: network controllers and the associated PHY; CPUs; fan controllers; disk controllers and associated integrated circuit devices; video controllers (if any); USB controllers; and keyboard/mouse controllers.

 [Andy – we think we have the case where you can describe a redesign of motherboards for low power and high efficiency that may not have been capture above.
 If so, please add.]
+Motherboards with network controllers designed for mobile (laptop) applications; low power PHYs as used in mobile applications; use of mobile (notebook/laptop) processors with greater levels of frequency scaling to further reduce IDC.

 B) Fans with disappearing frame segments